 ওঁম শ্রী শ্রী গুরুপদ ভরসা মাত্র সার |

-Tomomi Paromita is a disciple of Parvathy Baul.
+Tomomi Paromita is a practitioner of Baul, a translator, and a woodcarving-painter.

 Born in Japan, growing up in Australia and Singapore as a child, Tomomi had interest in ancient culture from childhood.
 Her interest in ancient Japanese culture took her beyond Silk Road and ended up in India, the source of much influence in Japan.